🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 f'{val:.2f}%', ha='center', va='bottom', fontsize=11, fontweight='bold')

-# Add total uncertainty
+# Add the total uncertainty

 ax.axhline(rel_unc * 100, color='red', linestyle='--', linewidth=2, label=f'Total: {rel_unc * 100:.2f}%')